pawan-kumar-techtalk/Retail-Store/README.md

 Correct Categories stored in DB from 1 to 3 (For more details hit Category APIs)

 API Details:
-1) To generate itemized bill based on given Product IDs:
+1) To generate itemized bill of given Product IDs along with sales tax based on product category:
  POST    http://localhost:9000/media-ocean/retail-store/billing

  Header: